johnliu55tw/debian-packaging/README.md

 > confirm the key is yours, decrypt the message and follow the
 > link inside.

-Launchpad will send an email to you with message encrypted by the Key you just uploaded.
-You must descrypt the message in order to finish the import process.
+Launchpad will send you an email with a message encrypted by the key you just uploaded, and you must decrypt the message in order to finish the import process.
+If your email client doesn't decrypt it automatically, you can still decrypt it using `gpg` command:

-If your email client doesn't decrypt it for you automatically, we can decrypt it using `gpg` command line tool.
-Copy the message started from `-----BEGIN PGP MESSAGE-----` to `-----END PGP MESSAGE-----` (including these two lines) into a text file (let's say `msg.txt`) and run the following
+1. Copy the message started from `-----BEGIN PGP MESSAGE-----` to `-----END PGP MESSAGE-----` (including these two lines) into a text file (let's say it's `msg.txt`).

-command:
+2. Run the command:
 ```bash
 $ gpg -d msg.txt
 ```

-Then you will see the decrypted message shows on the screen.
+Then you will see the decrypted message prints on the screen.
 Follow the instruction to finish the import process.

 ### Create PPA on Launchpad